greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Activates or deactivates two-phase aggregation for the Postgres-based planner.

 The default value is `off`; the Postgres-based planner chooses the best aggregate path for a query based on the cost.
-When set to `on`, the Postgres-based planner adds a disable cost to each of the first stage aggregate paths, which in turn forces the PlaPostgres-based plannerner to generate and choose a multi-stage aggregate path.
+When set to `on`, the Postgres-based planner adds a disable cost to each of the first stage aggregate paths, which in turn forces the Postgres-based planner to generate and choose a multi-stage aggregate path.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|